opencog/atomspace/opencog/persist/sql/README.md

    $  psql mycogdata
 ```
 should place you at the postgres-client prompt; you are now ready to
-create the opencog tables.
+create the OpenCog tables.
 If the above didn't work, then you will
 have to create an explicit database user login, as explained below;
 otherwise, creating a user is optional.